harshaltribhuwan/nova-store/README.md

 ## Features

 - **Responsive Design**: The app is fully responsive, making it accessible across various devices.
-- **Animations**: The app uses GSAP and Framer Motion for smooth animations, improving the user experience.
 - **Tailwind CSS**: Utilizes Tailwind CSS for fast and efficient styling.
 - **Radix UI**: Provides accessible components like menus, dialogs, and more.
 - **State Management**: Uses Zustand for efficient state management.